Julio Acosta García: Early life

-Beginning career
+Early career

-Between 1902 and 1906 Acosta served as an elected delegate for the Alajuela Province to the Constitutional Congress.
+Between 1902 and 1906 Acosta served as an elected deputy for the Alajuela Province to the Constitutional Congress.
 In 1907, he was sent to El Salvador to serve as Consul-General.
 In April 1910, he married María Natalia Elena Gallegos Rosales in San Salvador and within two years had been appointed as the resident minister in El Salvador.
 In mid-1915, Acosta was recalled to Costa Rica and appointed to serve in the office of Secretary of State for the Office of Foreign Relations, Justice, Grace, and Worship.

 One of the issues which concerned Acosta was a border dispute with Panama, which had long been pending.
 The dispute had arisen in 1910, when after Panama was separated from Gran Colombia the boundary with Costa Rica required clarification.
 The two parties entered into an agreement that arbiters would decide the boundary.
 On the Atlantic Coast, the French arbiter had given territory from Costa Rica to Panama and both sides accepted the ruling.
 On the Pacific Coast, the arbiter required Panama to cede territory to Costa Rica.
 Panama protested the ruling and the Chief Justice of the Supreme Court of the United States Edward Douglass White issued the "White Ruling" in 1914, which reaffirmed the territory on the Pacific was to be ceded to Costa Rica.
 Still unresolved, Acosta proposed in 1916 that the United States occupy the disputed territory to allow engineers from each country to survey the boundary and develop a resolution.
 During his tenure as foreign minister, Acosta traveled frequently.
 He was the first Minister to make official visits to all the countries of Central America.

 On 27 January 1917, Acosta lost his post as minister when the brothers Federico Tinoco and Joaquín Tinoco led a coup d'état to overthrow the government.
 He and his family fled to his wife's parents farm, La Esperanza, where Acosta worked as a farm manager.
 He also soon found work in the editorial office of the Diario del Salvador newspaper, writing about the unrest in Costa Rica.
 After Tinoco was forced to resign in 1919 and the temporary president Juan Bautista Quirós Segura ceded power to interim president Francisco Aguilar Barquero, Acosta was invited to return to Costa Rica.
 He became a candidate for president on 8 September 1919, when the Constitutional Party selected him as their representative.
 Elected with 89% of the vote on 7 December, he took office officially on 8 May 1920 as the 24th President of Costa Rica.